statamic/docs/content/collections/docs/cp-translations.md

 ---
 ## Configuration

 Set which language you want to use by default in `config/app.php`.
-You may also choose a fallback locale in the event that new content and strings are added to the control panel before an accompanying translation has been updated.
+You may also choose a fallback locale in case new content and strings are added to the control panel before an accompanying translation has been updated.

 ``` php
 'locale' => 'es',